-Now that summer is here, some of you have been asking me what to eat for breakfast.
+Now that summer is here, some of you have been asking what to eat for breakfast.
 I am not sure things need to change as much as we like them to here in our everything-at-your-fingertips world.
 A bowl of porridge is, after all, a very good meal, and good enough for most of the world.

-These last recipes are “least best” because they include either sugar, or cooked honey, or wheat, which we should avoid.
+These last recipes are “least best” because they include either sugar, or cooked honey, or wheat, which we best avoid.
 But substitutes can be made: coconut sugar or maple syrup for the first two, a gluten-free, almond meal, or coconut flour for wheat.
 (NB: Traditional Ayurveda will say that wheat is a grain and grains are good for Pitta.
 But it is usually dear Pitta who has wheat intolerance, allergies, or sensitivity.)

 For Pitta folks and summer lovers, breakfast can seem fussy.
 After all, who wants to be in the kitchen when you could be at the beach?
 These Grain-free Blueberry Muffins, also from The Wholesome Home, pack up tidy for a carefree breakfast picnic under the sun.

-- In these Buckwheat Pancakes with Spinach, Ricotta and Pine Nuts from What Katie Ate, I’d swap the Spinach for Kale and skip the Sour Cream: seems like the Ricotta would be enough for a creamy base.
+In these Buckwheat Pancakes with Spinach, Ricotta and Pine Nuts from What Katie Ate, I’d swap the Spinach for Kale and skip the Sour Cream: seems like the Ricotta would be enough for a creamy base.

-- Anything from Helene Dujardin at Tartelette is good as well as gorgeous.
+Anything from Helene Dujardin at Tartelette is good as well as gorgeous.
 These Gluten-free Blueberry Waffles could be made with almond meal or coconut flour instead of potato flour for an even healthier Sunday start.

-Finally some photographic inspiration from the innovative Karen Mordechai at Sunday Suppers ~
+Finally, some photographic inspiration from the innovative Karen Mordechai at Sunday Suppers.

 Wishing you a joyful, and delicious, summer.